saltkid/tbg/README.md

 # tbg
-have and manage rotating background images in Windows 11 Terminal

-**tbg** allows you to have multiple background images that rotate at a set time.
+**tbg** (*Terminal Background Gallery*) allows the user to have and manage multiple background images that rotate at a set amount of time for Windows Terminal

-This edits the `settings.json` used by *Terminal*.
-It edits the *default* profile by default but user can override it.
+This edits the `settings.json` used by *Windows Terminal*; specifically, the `backgroundImage` on the default profile by default but user can override it.
+It overwrites the `backgroundImage` value every 30 minutes by default but the user can override that to